remotelock/hiring-backend-exercise/code-exercise/README.md

 ## What we expect to see in your solution

 - Adherence to Ruby's conventions and idioms
-- Cleaniness/Clarity: Is the intent of the code obvious?
+- Cleanliness/Clarity: Is the intent of the code obvious?
 Are things named appropriately?
 Please void overly clever solutions.
-- Consistent style: We don't expect you to follow an specific Ruby code style, but you should be consistent with your choice.
+- Consistent style: We don't expect you to follow a specific Ruby code style, but you should be consistent with your choice.
 - Elegant Object-oriented Design - please avoid imperative or functional coding style.
 - Maintainability: How flexible is the code?
 - Testability: Is it easy to test the code?
 Please demonstrate with unit tests.
-- Use DRY, KISS and SOLID responsibly to find the sweet spot between a under-engineering and over-engineering.
+- Use DRY, KISS and SOLID responsibly to find the sweet spot between an under-engineering and over-engineering.

 # Instructions